GamerNoTitle/MCDR-Mirror-Server/README.md

 # English

 This is a plugin can help you turn on another mirror server for you to debug or design (**Python3 ONLY**), now supported Minecraft 1.16+

+If you don't know how to use it, you can go [here and check the example](https://bili33.top/2020/07/18/MCDR-Mirror-Server-Usage/#English)

 use `!!mirror` to call out the help menu